-Leonard R. Boyer's answer You really need to have this document prepared by an experienced matrimonial attorney and the divorce completed prior to December 31, 2018.
+Leonard R. Boyer's answer You need to retain an experienced civil litigation attorney to represent your interests in this matter.
+There is a straight forward way that an attorney who is experienced in both civil litigation and real estate can take to protect your interests.
 Trying to represent yourself in Court is a bad idea.
 Not only are you emotionally involved, but you are not a trained attorney.
-You do not know the Court Rules, Rules of Evidence, case law, nor are you trained how to handle a legal case, especially if litigation is involved.
-However, if you do not retain counsel, and the opposing party does have counsel,...
+You do not know the Court Rules, Rules of Evidence, case law, nor are you trained how to handle a legal case, especially...

-Leonard R. Boyer's answer No it is not hard at all.
-You need to retain an experienced matrimonial attorney to handle this case in an aggressive professional fashion.
+Leonard R. Boyer's answer You need to retain an experienced matrimonial attorney, with extensive domestic violence trial experience to help you and represent you in this case.
 Do not let geographic restrictions get in the way of retaining the best attorney.
 Pick the best attorney you can find and remember one rule: a good attorney is generally never cheap, and a cheap attorney is generally never good so don't choose based on price.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.